Catel/Catel.Docs/src/vnext/catel-core/ioc/introduction-to-components/servicelocator.md

 The *ServiceLocator* services as the container inside Catel.

-Internally it uses the *TypeFactory* as instantiator for the services.
+Internally it uses the `TypeFactory` as instantiator for the services.

-Catel uses it's own *ServiceLocator* implementing the *IServiceLocator* to gather all services required by Catel.
-For example, default services are the *IPleaseWaitService* and the *IUIVisualizerService*.
-By default, when the first view model is instantiated, Catel registers all default out of the box services to the *ServiceLocator*.
+Catel uses it's own `ServiceLocator` implementing the `IServiceLocator` to gather all services required by Catel.
+For example, default services are the `IPleaseWaitService` and the `IUIVisualizerService`.
+By default, when the first view model is instantiated, Catel registers all default out of the box services to the `ServiceLocator`.
 However, it only does this when the specific services are not already registered.
 This allows an end-developer to register his/her own implementations of the services before any view model is instantiated (for example, at application startup).

-The *ServiceLocator* can be instantiated, but Catel instantiates one instance that can be used and shared amongst all objects inside the same *AppDomain*.
-The *ServiceLocator* can be retrieved by using *ServiceLocator*.*Default*.
+The `ServiceLocator` can be instantiated, but Catel instantiates one instance that can be used and shared amongst all objects inside the same `AppDomain`.
+The `ServiceLocator` can be retrieved by using `ServiceLocator`.`Default`.

+@alert info
-For more information how types are instantiated and dependency injection, take a look at the [TypeFactory documentation](Introduction_to_the_TypeFactory)
+For more information how types are instantiated and dependency injection, take a look at the [TypeFactory documentation](./typefactory.md)
+@end

 ## Registering a type

-Use the following code to register a specific type in the *ServiceLocator*:
+Use the following code to register a specific type in the `ServiceLocator`:

 ```
 ServiceLocator.Default.RegisterType<IPleaseWaitService, PleaseWaitService>();